kayabaNerve/threshold-threshold-ecdsa/write-up.md

 Instead of decrypting `xy` and decrypting `my + ryp`, we decrypt `x` scaled by `y` and `m + rp` scaled by `y` (without revealing `x` or `m + rp`).

-Threshold scaled decryption works by
+Threshold scaled decryption works by:
 1) Have a ciphertext `rGmH` (summed from `r_i G m_i H`) and scalar commitment `s_i G`.
 2) Sum `s_i G` to `S`.